AJarombek/jarombek-com-infrastructure/key-gen/README.md

 ### Overview

-Terraform module for creating SSH keys used for cloning private repositories from GitHub.
+Terraform module for creating SSH keys used for cloning private repositories from GitHub and connecting to EC2 instances.
 This module could easily be strictly Bash, but for consistency its wrapped in Terraform.

 ```bash
 terraform init